qredo/fusionchain/GUIDE.md

 fchain q treasury signature-requests 0 all

 # you can create a Ethereum-specific wallet using your public key
-fchain tx treasury new-wallet-request ethereum 1 --yes
+fchain tx treasury new-wallet-request sepolia 1 --yes

 # retrieving the wallets will include the Ethereum address for that key:
 fchain q treasury wallets